Rio Bravo (film): Reception

 In the United Kingdom, Rio Bravo was not originally even reviewed for Sight & Sound; Leslie Halliwell gave the film two out of four stars in his Film Guide, describing it as a "cheerfully overlong and slow-moving Western" that was nevertheless "very watchable for those with time to spare".
 The film was taken more seriously by British critics such as Robin Wood, who rated it as his top film of all time and wrote a book on it in 2003 for the British Film Institute, publishers of Sight & Sound.
 Pauline Kael called the film "silly, but with zest; there are some fine action sequences, and the performers seem to be enjoying their roles."
-Rio Bravo was the second highest-ranking Western (63rd overall) in the 2012 Sight & Sound critics' poll of the greatest films ever made.
+It was added to Roger Ebert's Great Movies list in 2009.
+Ebert said of the film "To watch Rio Bravo is to see a master at work.
+The film is seamless.
+There is not one shot that is wrong."
+Rio Bravo was the second-highest-ranking Western (63rd overall) in the 2012 Sight & Sound critics' poll of the greatest films ever made.
 In 2008, the American Film Institute nominated this film for its Top 10 Western Films list.
+In the 2022 Sight and Sound critic's poll, it was tied for 101st place with The House is Black and Vagabond.

+Metacritic, which uses a weighted average, assigned the film a score of 93 out of 100, based on 18 critics, indicating "universal acclaim".

 Director Quentin Tarantino called Rio Bravo his "favorite 'hangout' movie".
-He once said that if his date doesn't like the film, there will be no relationship.
+He once said that if his date does not like the film, there will be no relationship.

 Legacy

 Howard Hawks went on to direct two loose variations of Rio Bravo with the idea of a sheriff defending his office against belligerent outlaws.
-John Wayne starred in both films, released as El Dorado in 1966 with Robert Mitchum playing a variation of Dean Martin's original role, and Rio Lobo in 1970.
+John Wayne starred in both films, released as El Dorado in 1966, with Robert Mitchum playing a variation of Dean Martin's original role, and Rio Lobo in 1970.

 The 1976 film Assault on Precinct 13 directed by John Carpenter was inspired by the story and setting of Rio Bravo.